TAMI IZKO

 Solo

-September 2033, Eel Soup (edible works), Volvo Studio, Milan
+September 2023, Eel Soup (edible sculptures), Volvo Studio, Milan

 June 2023, The Crab’s House (pt 3) with Federico Clavarino, SIC Athens